Grish369/Terraform/Notes/fundamentals.md

   ami           = "ami-123456"
 }
 ```
-<p align="center" style="font-size:16px;" ><span style="color: green;"><em> The behavior of local-only resources is the same as all other resources, but their result data exists only within the Terraform state.
-"Destroying" such a resource means only to remove it from the state, discarding its data.
+ [The behavior of local-only resources is the same as all other resources, but their result data exists only within the Terraform state.
+"Destroying" such a resource means only to remove it from the state, discarding its data.] { lightgreen}
-</em> </span> </p>

 ### Meta Arguments
 * depends_on